 A monitor is required to display relevant information to the user.
 By selecting a touch screen, it will also act as the operators input.
-The previous year's team has recommended the FPM-5191G-XOAE.
+The previous year's team has recommended the FPM-5191G-X0AE.
 This is a 19" touchscreen HD LCD display.
 It connects to the CPU via USB and HDMI cables.
-Due to cost constraints and its large size, this monitor will not be used.
+If it fits within the allowable budget, then this display will be used.
+If it does not fit within budget, then a smaller version will be selected.